Ashley has spent the past 12 years as a Corporate Recruiter and knows all the do's and don'ts of job hunting to set you up for success.

 Let’s face it, a resume is the platform that will showcase your talents to eyes that choose who will be considered for a job.
-A recent study released by Ladders.com, an online job matching service, found that Recruiters only spend an average of 6 seconds reviewing each resume in a job search.
+A study released by Ladders.com, an online job-matching service, found that recruiters only spend an average of six seconds reviewing each resume in a job search.

 They are looking for quick snap judgements that will determine (in their minds) wether or not your experience is “worthy” of the role they’re looking to fill.

 Now, having spent the past 12 years of my professional career as a Corporate Recruiter, I will say that I like to think I spend more than 6 seconds on an individual resume review.
 However, I’ll be honest in that sometimes when you have hundreds of applications to review over a few days’ timeframe, being quick is a must.

 How to Ensure That Your Resume Stands out in Six Seconds

 First, you should understand what recruiters are really looking for.

 Going off of my own experience as a recruiter, I call tell you the first thing I look for is titles and current experience.
 I’m looking to see what you’ve been doing most recently, and for how long.